It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 500mg x .95 = 475mg; 475mg x 3 = 1425mg curcumin per day

-While verifying that, I discovered that the Arthritis Foundation has a page dedicated to non-drug approaches for dealing with arthritis, which you can read here.
+While looking into that, I discovered that the Arthritis Foundation has a page dedicated to non-drug approaches for dealing with arthritis, which you can read here.

-No surprise, curcumin is listed…and the daily recommended dose is indeed 1000mg of curcumin per day.
+No surprise, curcumin is listed…and the daily recommended dose to provide anti-inflammatory benefit is indeed 1000mg of curcumin per day.

 What about curcumin supplements currently available?